Poly and Perfluorinated Alkyl Substances (PFAS)

 Further research and data gathering on PFAS in water sources and drinking water supplies is ongoing.
 As we learn more our guidance will become more informed.

 Various agencies have commissioned research into the toxicology of PFAS.
-Local authorities should consult the UK Health Security Agency (UKHSA) or Public Health Wales for more information on PFAS in water used for domestic purposes, particularly where analysis confirms their presence, as health advice will be informed by the specific substance/s found, and their concentrations.
-It may be necessary for local authorities to keep an open dialogue with UKHSA or Public Health Wales on PFAS.
+Local authorities should consult the UK Health Security Agency (UKHSA) or Public Health Wales (PHW) being the lead public health agencies respectively for more information on PFAS in water used for domestic purposes, particularly where analysis confirms their presence, as health advice will be informed by the specific substance/s found, and their concentrations.
+It may be necessary for local authorities to keep an open dialogue with UKHSA or PHW on PFAS.

 Private water supply risk assessment